 - Slows down thyroid production – Your thyroid is responsible for fat, carbohydrate, and protein metabolism, among other things.
 Your body has the ability to slow down thyroid output in an effort to maintain energy balance .

 - Decreases muscle mass – Muscle is highly calorie intensive to maintain.
-In a prolonged extreme calorie deficit, it is one of the first things that your body looks to get rid of.
+In a prolonged extreme calorie deficit, it is one of the first things that your body looks to get rid of, especially if you’re not providing a stimulus to keep it.
 Your body needs the fat, wants the fat, and the muscle can be spared.
 It breaks down the muscle tissue and uses it for energy.

 - Lowers testosterone levels – An important hormone for both men and women, testosterone is just one of many hormones that are affected with severe calorie restriction .
 Testosterone is anabolic to muscle tissue.
 Without it, it becomes that much harder to maintain, let alone put on muscle mass.